AnnaE23/Anna-Edwards-First-Assignment/README.md

 ![Business Plan](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQRRqZVeHGopoAVE26A_Y1jZkdxlXtEVM3RYgZcPp8bWiFwpw4a)

-In order to implement a successful business plan you must remember that farming is a business.
+ In order to implement a successful business plan you must remember that farming is a business and that business plans are essential for both agricultural and non-agricultural businessess.
 Business plans are essential and are not always just about numbers.
-Within your business plan you can transplant the vision you have in your head from your head and onto paper.
+A business plan is essentially a guide.
+An artictle from [Bplans](https://articles.bplans.com/what-is-a-business-plan/) explains, "At its heart, a business plan is just a plan for how your business is going to work, and how you’re going to make it succeed."
+A business plan outlines your goals and explains how you plan to accoplish those goals.
+Within your business plan you can transplant the vision and goals you have in your head from your head and onto paper.
 This enables others to understand and support you!
 You can fill in numbers, budgets, and spreadsheet once you have this basic plan in place.
+Business plans do not have to be long,  or extremly boring documents that no one wants to read!

 For a free and helpful business plan template go to [Bplans](https://www.bplans.com/downloads/business-plan-template/) and for a fanstatic example go to [PennStateExtension](https://extension.psu.edu/example-business-plan)